-In step 1a, the UE-A initiates the attach procedure by the transmission of an Attach Request.
-The Attach Type indicates that the UE requests a combined EPS/IMSI attach and informs the network that the UE is capable and configured to use UP NIDD fallback for IMS voice via GEO.
+In step 1a, the UE-A initiates the attach procedure by the transmission of an Attach Request, with PDN connection type “Non-IP”.
+The Attach Type indicates that the UE requests a combined EPS/IMSI attach.
+And the network is informed that the UE is capable and configured to use UP NIDD for IMS voice via GEO.

+The PDN connection associates a PDN represented by an APN and a UE represented by UE Identity for Non-IP PDN Types as specified in TS 23.401.

 In step 1b, steps 3 to 16 of the EPS Attached procedure are performed as specified in TS 23.401.

-In step 2a, the MME sends a Location Update Request towards MSC/VLR via SGs.
+In step 2a, the MME sends a Location Update Request towards MSC Server/VLR via SGs.

 In step 2b, the MSC/VLR Server enhanced for ICS performs location update, authentication and obtains subscriber data.
+The VLR updates the HLR with the current location of the UE.

-In step 2c, a Location Area Update Accept is returned to the MME.
+In step 2c, The HLR acknowledges the update, confirming that the UE is now associated with the MSC Server/VLR serving the NB-IoT NTN.
+A Location Area Update Accept is returned to the MME.

+The UE then performs the remaining steps to set up the IMS call via NB-IoT NIDD UP NTN.

 Steps 17 to 26 of the EPS Attached procedure are performed as specified in TS 23.401.
 And the EPS Attach procedure is completed with default bearer, with the DRB for IMS I1 signalling.
+"Delivery using a Point-to-Point (PtP) SGi tunnel”, as defined in 23.401 clause 4.3.17.8.3.3, can be used to deliver the Non-IP data at the SGi interface.
+Specifically, the tunnel parameters (i.e. destination IP addresses and UDP ports to the SCC AS or Media GW) for SGi PtP tunnelling based on UDP/IP are pre-configured on the P-GW.
+For uplink Non-IP data, the P-GW forwards the received data to the AS over the SGi PtP tunnel.
+For downlink Non-IP data, the AS sends the data using UDP/IP encapsulation with the IP address of the UE and the 3GPP defined UDP port for “Non-IP” data.

+NOTE: The PtP tunnel and transport protocol for I1 messages are pre-configured and under operator control.

+Editor's note: It is FFS how the PGW route the UL media data when Non-IP PDN Connection Type is used but the destination using IP.

-The MSC Server enhanced for ICS decides to initiate IMS registration for this subscriber if the subscriber is not already registered following Clause 7.2.1.2 of TS 23.292.
+The MSC Server enhanced for ICS decides to initiate IMS registration for this subscriber if the subscriber is not already registered following steps 4-11 of Clause 7.2.1.2 of TS 23.292.

-A default bearer for RTP media session is established in this step.
-This bearer supports the RTP media session and utilizes the QoS mechanisms outlined in Clause 6.X.2.2.
+With the information of the completion of the first PDN connectivity with NB-IoT NTN UP NIDD, UE initiates the second default bearer for voice payload in this step.
+The voice payload as encapsulated in the NIDD may include simplified RTP header or without RTP header, with standard RTP header being added back after media gateway in IWF as illustrated in Figure 6.x.2.3-1.
+QoS mechanisms is outlined in Clause 6.X.2.2.

 In Step 6a, UE-A initiates a call by sending an ICS Call Initiation Request over I1 reference point containing the UE-B address.
-In step 6b, the SCC AS sends the SCC AS PSI DN to the UE over the I1 reference point.
+In step 6b, the SCC AS sends the SCC AS PSI DN for the purpose of UP NIDD bearer setup to the UE over the I1 reference point.

+Editor’s note: It is FFS how security association between UE and SCC AS is established without IP.